-Burn incense for healing or cleansing stick if you feel anxious, depressed, stressed, or have a headache.
+Burn incense for healing or a cleansing stick if you feel anxious, depressed, stressed, or have a headache.
 Lighted incense can help balance your chakra.
 Vetiver and Cedar are particularly good for grounding.
 Light them in the morning before your day starts.

-Burn incense for protection stick for your new house or if you feel negative vibes surrounding you.
+Burn incense for protection and stick for your new house or if you feel negative vibes surrounding you.

 Burn incense before sleep to help counter insomnia.
-Herbal and floral fragrances like lavender emit a calming and soothing effect on both mind and body.
+Herbal and floral fragrances like lavender emit a calming and soothing effect on both the mind and body.
 The best time to burn incense is one to two hours before sleep.